 This article is by Austin Gandy, one of our exciting programming mentors.
-He is a junior at UC Berkeley studying Computer Science and has been a mentor for a year and a half.
+He is a junior at UC Berkeley, majoring in Computer Science, and has been mentoring for one and a half years.

 In December 2013 I came across a Facebook ad for a company called Breakout Mentors.
 They were looking for enthusiastic mentors to conduct one-on-one tutoring sessions with young students interested in learning how to code.
 I have always been interested in teaching, and as a computer science major at Cal, the job seemed like a great fit for me.
 However, what started as a simple part-time job quickly became more meaningful.

 Mentoring has been rewarding, challenging, and liberating.
 I am personally responsible for my three students’ progress and it has been extremely exciting to see all of them grow over the past year.
 Any time one of them makes a significant stride in their learning, I am as excited as they are about it.